 Little is known about Albert Allen Ketchum, except that he was once a student at Moody Bible Institute, in Chicago, and lived at one time in Long Beach, California.
+The date of his death appears to be May 21, 1982, though Rejoice Hymns (Majesty Music, 2011) lists it as 1984.
 While attending Moody in the early 1920’s, he wrote the words and music for a gospel song called, Why Do I Sing About Jesus?
 It was one of 12 or 15 songs he submitted to Harry Dixon Clarke for publication.
 The song raises a good question.
 We certainly sing to praise the Lord, and to bear witness to what He means to us.
 For an article on this subject, see Why Christians Sing.

 Deep in my heart there’s a gladness–

 Praise to His name, what a Saviour!

 Why do I sing about Jesus?

 Why is He precious to me?

 (2) Today in 1915 – Fanny Crosby Died

 Frances Jane (Fanny) Crosby was the preeminent gospel song writer of the late nineteenth and early twentieth century.
 Not only is that indicated by the sheer volume of her work (somewhere between 8,500 and 9,000 songs), but by the number of songs she wrote that are still found in our hymn books, and still enjoyed by believers everywhere.